 The MiniMD is very simple to operate and easy to handle.
 Pull off the tip and pop in a new wool filter before every treatment.
 It takes a bit of practise to get the correct angle and motion as you work across your face.
 But it’s so incredibly satisfying and effective.

-The MiniMD is mains-powered so you must be connected to the mains.
+The MiniMD is mains-powered.
 The power cable is ok.
 It’s 145 cm long and quite thin to match the lightweight device.
-You must be quite close to a power socket and a mirror.
+I’d prefer a slightly longer cable because you must be close to a power socket and a mirror.
 I sit next to a socket on the floor with a small pedestal mirror to work with.
 You may need an extension cable if you’re working with a fixed mirror that’s too far from a socket.

 Design, operation & routine

-The MiniMD is small and light weight (138g).
+The MiniMD is small and lightweight (138g).
 There’s a single button to operate it.
-Press to power on at suction level 1.
-Press it again to level 2, and again to power off.
+Press to power on at suction level 1 and the bottom blue light illuminates.
+Press it again to level 2 and the top blue light illuminates.
+Press it again to power off.

 It’s very easy to handle and manoeuvre.
 A little low pitch whirring starts up inside and sounds a bit more earnest on suction level 2.
 Do each side of your face in turn.